sfagin89/Self-Adjusting-Traffic-System/README.md

 ### Installing TensorFlow Lite:
 * A guide for Installing and Setting up TensorFlow Lite has been provided by EdjeElectronics[^9].
 This guide takes you through installing all of the requirements for running TensorFlow Lite as well.
   * Follow the guide starting at step 1b
+  * After downloading the Repo in step 1b, replace the TFLite_detection_webcam.py file with the one in this repo, located in the **Modified files from TFlite Github** directory.
   * In step 1d, Option 1 (Google's sample TFLite model) is used for this project.
 * **Once you've finished the setup instructions from the guide, you will need to use the command ```source tflite1-env/bin/activate``` every time you open a new terminal window, or restart the Pi.